-The Faculty Handbook Committee chair or, once appointed, the ad hoc grievance September 2022 229 | P a g e committee chair should receive copies of all materials, documents, and correspondence transmitted by the parties.
+The Faculty Handbook Committee chair or, once appointed, the ad hoc grievance committee chair should receive copies of all materials, documents, and correspondence transmitted by the parties.
 The FHC chair or ad hoc committee chair is responsible for keeping a faithful, dated record of the materials, documents, and correspondence required by this grievance procedure and submitted between the parties and between the parties and the committee chairs.